 Manufacturing led the way for job growth in South Dakota between Febrary 2015 and February 2014, according to recently released ferderal data.
 That sector added 1,700 jobs year-over-year, followed closely by the Education/Health sector, which added 1,600 jobs.

-When looking month-over-month, May 2015 marked South Dakota's best month for jobs growth since June 2014.
+When looking month-over-month, February 2015 marked South Dakota's best month for jobs growth since June 2014.
 From January 2015 to February 2015, the state added 3,500 jobs.
 That followed three straight months of downturns, including a 12-month record drop of 9,600 jobs between December 2014 and January 2015.
 The February 2015 over February 2014 growth represents a 1.2 percent annual increase in jobs for the state, which now employs 416,500 South Dakotans.

 South Dakota versus the U.S.

 After posting large gains in 2014, government sector job growth has tapered off.
 The sector came to a halt in January of 2015 with zero new jobs over the previous year.
-June 2015 saw only 400 more jobs over the previous year.
-The growth rate comes in at only 0.5 percent, rounding off at 79,000 jobs in the government sector.
+February 2015 saw only 200 more jobs over the previous year.
+The growth rate comes in at only 0.3 percent, rounding off at 78,400 jobs in the government sector.

-Although it's increasing now, the recent slow-down in this sector follows a more volatile trend throughout 2012 and into 2014.
+The slow-down in this sector follows a more volatile trend throughout 2012 and into 2014.
 Before that, the industry had posted strong growth consistently, going back to 2011.